 If you are buying a home in NYC, should you hire an agent or broker to represent you?

 The Basics of New Developments: Condominiums and Co-Ops

 In order to make knowledgeable investments, you need to know the advantages of the two major property types in New York City and how these advantages relate specifically to new properties.

 Most buyers are already somewhat familiar with condominiums.
-By purchasing a condominium, you take ownership of the physical property.
-New off the plan condominiums can build value quickly depending on their size, location and a number of other factors.
+By purchasing a condo, you take ownership of the physical property.
+New off the plan condos can build value quickly depending on their size, location and a number of other factors.

 Co-operatives work differently; you do not own the property, but instead you own shares in a corporation comprised of the other residents of your building.
 You will usually need to apply to a co-operative board of directors in order gain the right to purchase shares.
 This application process is often more involved than the petitioning process for condominiums.
 However, new developments do not have this requirement.
 Like condominiums, co-operatives can build value quickly depending on location and other factors.

 Regardless of whether you choose to restrict your search to one type of property or another, you will need to decide whether to consider off-the-plan properties and research your options appropriately before making an offer.

 Understanding Off-The-Plan New Construction Properties